-The agent may initiate communication to Workload Security or it may be contacted by
+Deep Security Agent may initiate communication to Workload Security or it may be contacted

 Workload Security treats all connections to agents in a similar way.
 If the agent